 Part Four Medical Administrative Assistant Salary

-The Medical Administrative Assistant is generally the first contact that a patient will have with the medical office that employs them, and as a result, their professionalism, knowledge and skills are highly valued.
+Medical administrative assistants are generally the first contact that a patient will have with the medical office that employs them, and as a result, their professionalism, knowledge, and skills are highly valued.

 Highest Paying States for Medical Administrative Assistants